adennen/tt06-arond-project/docs/info.md

 ## How it works

-Animates the 7-segment display using the input switches to create a 7-segment character using inputs 0-6, toggle input 7 to start the character animation sequence.
+Animates the 7-segment display by reading the input switches to create a custom 7-segment character.
+Toggle input 7 to start the character animation sequence.

 The program works by iterating over the character bit pattern,